Oto-Manguean languages: Syllable structure

 Proto-Oto-Manguean allowed only open syllables of the structure CV (or /CVʔ/).
-Syllable initial consonant clusters are very limited, usually only sibilant-CV, CyV, CwV, nasal-CV, ChV, or /CʔV/ are allowed.
-Many modern Oto-Manguean languages keep these restrictions in syllable structure but others, most notably the Oto-Pamean languages, now allow both final clusters and long syllable initial clusters.
-This example with three initial and three final consonants is from Northern Pame: //nlʔo^{2}spt// "their houses".
+Syllable-initial consonant clusters were very limited, and only sibilant-CV, CyV, CwV, nasal-CV, ChV, or /CʔV/ were usually allowed.
+Many modern Oto-Manguean languages keep those restrictions in syllable structure, but others, most notably the Oto-Pamean languages, allow both final clusters and long syllable-initial clusters, as in this example, with three initial and three final consonants, from Northern Pame: //nlʔo^{2}spt// "their houses."

 Phonemes

-The following phonemes are reconstructed for Proto-Oto-Manguean.
+The following phonemes are reconstructed for Proto-Oto-Manguean: